 — Bisha K. Ali (@bishakali) May 16, 2021

 The tradition of oral storytelling was ingrained into her on trips back to Pakistan.
 Her evenings were spent in a circle, surrounded by family members, recounting stories with each person adding their own flavour, flair and character.
 With an uncle fluent in hyperbole in front and a cousin whose middle name should have been cadence next to her, no two stories were ever told the same.

 The two art forms coupled together set the tone for her own exploration into the storytelling domain.
 Bisha learnt to process the world around her through this esoteric lens.
-With time, she was further rooted into this ideology.
-She transitioned from being someone who learnt to communicate with the world through this medium, to a creative who wanted to and consciously chose to communicate with the world through visual media.
+With time, she was further rooted in this ideology.
+She transitioned from being someone who learnt to communicate with the world through this medium to a creative who wanted to and consciously chose to communicate with the world through visual media.

-By the time she was living in the U.K, she identified a common thread: the non-existence of Asians, like us, on screen.
+By the time she was living in the U.K, she had identified a common thread: the non-existence of Asians, like us, on screen.

 In the late 90s, the era of an all-time classic, “Goodness Gracious Me,” was unfolding.
 It was an eye-opener for many, including Bisha.
 Here there was an ensemble of desi creatives, the legendary Sanjeev Bhaskar, Kulvinder Ghir, Meera Syal and Nina Wadia, who were tactfully showcasing an identity that was sidelined up until then.
 An identity that was forming, one that was neither black nor white, one that was screaming to see the light of day.
 An identity formed of a constellation of identities.
 One that owned the juxtaposition of being South Asian and British, from all possible angles.